wideltann/simple/README.md

-this is a minimal which is mostly poole/lanyon but with some work from ed
+this is a minimal jekyll theme which is mostly poole/lanyon but with some work from ed